 Clearance Verification Process.
 The Organization is responsible for completing the clearance verification process for its staff participating in this program/initiative and all its volunteers.
-The organization shall cause its employees and volunteers (volunteers must be 18 years or older and cannot be a current K-12 student), prior to performing any services under this Agreement, to complete the online CMS volunteer application using the link www.cmsvolunteers.com and receive the required clearance status of Unsupervised..
+The Organization shall cause its employees and volunteers (volunteers must be 18 years or older and cannot be a current K-12 student), prior to performing any services under this Agreement, to complete the online CMS volunteer application using the link www.cmsvolunteers.com and receive the required clearance status of unsupervised.
 The Organization shall enter the names and date of birth of the Organization's employees and volunteers into Fulcrum - CMS Volunteer Management System to verify the registration and clearance status of its staff and volunteers.
 If any of the Organization's employees or volunteers fail to meet this requirement, they will not be allowed on CMS's premises or participate in programs in connection with this Agreement.